vvaske/MK.MobileDevice/README.md

 Don't lose hope yet!
 The version of LibiMD I had been using was https://github.com/exaphaser/libimobiledevice-win64, and you can try to merge the changes from the official repo and compile, then continue using MK.MobileDevice, as it binds to LibiMD's API.

+**It's free but there's no support.
+Use it as you like, but don't email me asking for support.
+Instead, look through the sample code and the LibIMobileDevice source code, and try to diagnose any problems yourself.
+For samples, there is a sample project included.**

 <img src="https://raw.githubusercontent.com/0xFireball/MK.MobileDevice/master/icon.png" width="120" height="120" />